How can I use email to ask donors to give again?

+How to ask your email donors to give again is an important question.
 A lot has been written about how to cultivate your donors using e-mail.
 Email marketing is such a huge business that laws have been written to govern the way we use email to reach out to donors (or customers).

 Your email cultivation will have two primary aspects that you’ll have to deal with: the solicitation schedule and the content.

 How often can you ask someone to give?
 The real answer is as often as you’ll think they’ll let you.
 You are going to have to feel this out for yourself.
 Very aggressive email cultivation campaigns (say for instance a political campaign) often email extremely frequently.
 As the election nears and the tension increases, they might ask weekly, multiple times per week, or even daily.
 For most organizations, this frequency is simply unsustainable.
 Your email list will begin to shrink as people start to unsubscribe.